synopse/mORMot/SQLite3/amalgamation/ReadMe.md

 Scripts are supplied to cross-compile from Linux to other systems.

 It will use either the cross-compiler as installed by `fpcupdeluxe` or you should manually add some packages.

+Here are some instructions for Debian/Ubuntu.

+### Cross-Compile to Linux i386 from Linux x86_64

+Install the following package:

+    sudo apt install libc6-dev:i386

+granted the following has been run beforehand:

+    dpkg --add-architecture i386

+Note that `gcc-multilib` is not compatible with the arm/aarch64 cross-compilers.

+This is a known debian/ubuntu bug from https://bugs.launchpad.net/ubuntu/+source/gcc-defaults/+bug/1300211

 ### Cross-Compile To Win32 And Win64